 How the Photographer/Camera Chooses Autofocus Points

 Autofocus points are different from auto-focus modes.
-Autofocus points are the points in your composition where the camera will try to grab focus.
-When you are looking through your viewfinder and press the shutter halfway, you’ll see a little small black or red square (in some cameras it may be a dot) floating in your image.
+These are the points in your composition where the camera will try to grab focus.
+When you are looking through your viewfinder or Live View and press the shutter halfway, you’ll see a little small black or red square (in some cameras it may be a dot) floating in your image.
 That’s the focal point and that’s where your camera will focus for the image.

 Your camera has different autofocus point modes.
 You can use a single point, a group of points or you can let the camera choose a point for you.

 Single Point Area AF Mode

 In single point AF area mode, you pick one autofocus point to focus on your subject with.
 The camera only uses 1 focus point in this mode.
 This mode is good for portraits, macro images, or other stationary objects and gives you the most control over your AF area point.
 You can use the area AF-S mode with both single area AF and continuous focus modes.